 The courses will be taught by a combination of University of Southern Maine faculty members affiliated with the School of Education and the Muskie School of Public Service.

 Can I take a course before applying to the program?

-Sadly, no. You need to be accepted into the program in order to enroll in a course.
+You need to be accepted into the program in order to enroll in a course.

 Where can I find the most up-to-date tuition rates and fees information?

 Student Financial Services lists the current tuition and fees on their website.

 Will I be able to finance my education with student loans?